-Non-profit endurance runs held in the Lower Selkirk Mountain Range of the Colville National Forest, WA.
-For more details, visit: www.kaniksu50.com.
-Please, come experience one of the most beautiful areas the Pacific Northwest has to offer.
+Come join us for a weekend of mountain running in the Lower Selkirk Mountain Range of the Colville National Forest, WA.
+There's a race distance for all as well as lots of fun and camaraderie.
+For more details, visit: www.kaniksuultras.com.
+Come experience one of the most beautiful areas the Pacific Northwest has to offer.

 CASCADE CREST 100 MILE ENDURANCE RUN QUALIFIER

 This Sweet 50k (32-miler) is a lollipop-style course and boasts a whopping 7,525' feet of elevation gain!
 This course has an amazing single track trail that winds like a roller coaster to the first aid station (550) at 10 miles.
 After that, you run downhill for 4.3 miles on a dirt road to the next aid station (La Pit) (14 miles).
 From there, you start to climb up to the highest point of your run and then head back down to 550 Aid Station (22ish miles).
 You'll return to Frater Lake (Finish) on the same roller coaster trail you started on.
 This Sweet 50k also has a generous 12 hour cut-off.
 The perfect setup for your first ultra!

 This 18-mile course is an absolute grind on the way up and a VERY fast run on the way down!
 Runners will start and finish at our Frater Lake Headquarters and run the out-and-back section (Granite Peak) of the K50 course.
 The trail is very runnable and boasts a 2,500’ vertical gain that consist of some of the best trails in the area.
 At the mid-point, runners will be awarded with one of the best views the area has to offer.
 There is a generous 8-hour cut-off for this course.